gityunjae/gityunjae.github.io/about.md

 My main interests are...
 * Question and Answering
-* Dialog system
+* Dialogue system
-* Chatbots / intelligent agents
+* Open domain Chatbots / intelligent agents

 Below are what I'm mainly planning to post about.